Under pressure: poroelastic regulation of flow in espresso brewing: Coarse-grained poroelastic model for espresso flow

 where $h_0$ is the initial bed height and $C$ is the integration constant.
 From the free surface condition $\sigma(z=h_0) = 0$ we get $C = 0$.
 Note that since $k>0$, $K$ is monotonic and therefore $K^{-1}$ exists and a solution for $\sigma$ can be written as

-Next, imposing $\sigma(z=0) = P$ at the basket filter mesh, and recalling that $Q = A u$, we find the pressure-flow relationship
+Next, imposing $\sigma(z=0) = P$ at the basket filter mesh, and recalling that $Q = {-}A u$, we find the pressure-flow relationship

-Precise computation of $k$ from the porosity $\phi$ of a medium is a difficult task; We shall assume the phenomenological Carman-Kozeny relationship~\cite{Carman_1937}, typically used to approximate the permeability of granular materials, such as sand or glass beads, which yields
+The precise computation of $k$ from the porosity $\phi$ of a medium is a difficult task; {For the quasi-steady, saturated case studied here,} we shall assume the Carman-Kozeny relationship~\cite{Carman_1937}, typically used to approximate the permeability of granular materials, such as sand or glass beads, which yields